 Boys’ Choir was founded in 1989.
 Its ranks are made up mostly of former Choir Boys who have continued to receive voice training and/or become professional singers, some of whom also perform

 Soloists who are members of the Men’s Choir also form small ensembles, which perform mostly in concerts by the Boys’ Choir and sometimes also as groups in their own right.

 The wide range of discography of the St. Florian Boys' Choir does not only comprise traditional Austrian music, folk music and Christmas carols, but also recordings of old music in cooperation with renowned prestigious ensembles on historical instruments.

-The director of music ever since 1983, has been Franz Farnberger, who, after completing his studies in Vienna, conducted the Vienna Boys' Choir for eight years and was also teaching at the Anton Bruckner University.
+Since 1983, the director of music has been Franz Farnberger, who, after completing his studies in Vienna, conducted the Vienna Boys' Choir for eight years and was also teaching at the Anton Bruckner University.

 For details to upcoming events please click here.

 Fuldaer Zeitung (on a concert in the series “Nieder-Mooser Konzertsommer”

 …Tonal accuracy, perfectly balanced and always inspiring dynamics, vocal agility, radiant good cheer and the occasional dramatic interlude were the hallmarks of this choir. … Even with the smallest boys in the many solo segments, also in duets or trio pieces, the astounding quality of their training could be heard in their voices.
 Every individual was just as much a soloist as a choir singer. …